rubocop/ruby-style-guide/README.md

   ```

 * <a name="consistent-string-literals"></a>
-  Adopt a consistent string literal quoting style.
-There are two popular
+  There are two popular styles in the Ruby community, both of which are
-  styles in the Ruby community, both of which are considered good - single
+  considered good - single quotes by default (Option A) and double quotes by default (Option B).
+Most importantly, don't change other dev's code for such
-  quotes by default (Option A) and double quotes by default (Option B).
+  a small thing.
 <sup>[[link](#consistent-string-literals)]</sup>

   * **(Option A)** Prefer single-quoted strings when you don't need